ghoulcauldron/seamless-yolk/swatch_pipeline_ml/README.md

 # Swatch Pipeline (ML-Enabled)

-This project offers an interactive GUI to manually crop swatches from flat/ghost garment photos, with logging for future ML automation.
+This project offers an interactive GUI to manually crop swatches from flat lay/ghost garment photos, with logging for future ML automation.

 ## Features